Exchanging your home (Mutual Exchange)

 Once you have set up an account you will be able to find out more information on how to use Swaptracker under the Help and Support section.

 You will also need to pay for the landlord safety checks and any costs involved in your move.

-For further advice on mutual exchanges and how to register on Homeswapper, please contact your Neighbourhood Management Officer.
+For further advice on mutual exchanges and how to register on Homeswapper, please contact your Housing Officer.